-NEW > Abstract: This document has been developed by the CICV Forum Safety and Health Subcommittee mindful of the best available guidance, nationally and internationally, and serves as a guide for the management of COVID-19 on a construction site for the duration of the pandemic.
+NEW > Abstract: This document has been developed by the CICV Forum Safety and Health Subcommittee mindful of the best available guidance, nationally and internationally, and serves as a good practice guide for the management of COVID-19 on construction sites.
 The actions set out in this document should be implemented in tandem with an amended Construction Phase Health and Safety Plan.
 The purpose of this document is to protect workers, their families and the community, while also recognising the need to protect livelihoods.
 Users should refer to the Health Protection Scotland website and the Scottish Government website to ensure they are referring to the most current guidance.